Methamphetamine Addiction Treatment Centers

-At Columbus Women’s Rehab, we understand how hard it can be to break an addiction to methamphetamine, and we want to help!
-Please take a moment to look over this article, and contact us for more information about our program.
+At our addiction treatment center in Columbus, Georgia, we understand how hard it can be to break an addiction to methamphetamine, and we want to help!
+Please take a moment to look over this article, and contact us for more information about our Teen Challenge rehab program.

 Methamphetamine is a highly addictive and illegal psychostimulant drug that is similar to amphetamine.
 It increases the levels of naturally occurring dopamine and norepinephrine in the brain.
 Street names for this drug include chalk, crank, ice, crystal, meth, and speed.